ngambip/Grants_Financial_Analysis/README.md

 ## Introduction

 This project aims to analyze the financial records of grant funds to assess their utilization and ensure transparency.
-By analyzing income sources and classifying expenses into categories (Project Activity, Administration, Salaries), we will highlight the major areas of spending, helping to inform future budgeting decisions.We expect the Dasboard for answer the following Questions.
+By analyzing income sources and classifying expenses into categories (Project Activity, Administration, Salaries), we will highlight the major areas of spending, helping to inform future budgeting decisions.We expect the Dasboard to answer the following Questions.

 ## Key Questions Addressed by the Dashboard